AmericaSCORESBayArea/Student-Registration-React-Web/README.md

     `npm install --force`

-    Note: this creates a node_modules folder and a package-lock.json
+    Note: creates a node_modules folder and may update or create a package-lock.json file.
+Using `--force` overrides certain dependencies to resolve conflicts.

 4. Setting up environment variables: